OI-wiki/i18n/docs/ds/divide-combine.md

 #### Incrementing method

 We consider the incremental method.
 Use a stack to maintain the dividing-combining forest composed of the first $i-1$ elements.
-To **emphatically emphasize** here, the dividing-combining forest means that at any time, the nodes in the stack are either dividing or combining.
+It's **worth noting** that the dividing-combining forest means that at any time, the nodes in the stack are either dividing or combining.
 Now consider the current node $P_i$ .

 1. We first check whether it can be the child of the top node of the stack, and if it can, then take the top of the stack as the current node.
-Repeat the above process until the stack is empty or cannot become the child of the top node of the stack.
+Repeat the above process until the stack is empty or the check fails.
-2. If it cannoy become the child of the top of the stack, it depends on whether you can combine several consecutive nodes on the top of the stack into one node (the method to determine whether to combine is defined later), and use the combining point as the current node.
+2. If it cannot become the child of the top of the stack, it depends on whether you can combine several consecutive nodes on the top of the stack into one node (the method to determine whether to combine is defined later), and use the combining node as the current node.
 3. Repeat the above process until it cannot be done.
-Then end this increment and directly push the current node on the stack.
+Then end this increment and directly push to the current node on the stack.

-Let us explain in details next.
+Let us explain in details.

 #### Specific strategy